-Check your bank account: stimulus checks started arriving this week
+Check your bank account: Stimulus checks started arriving this week

 For many people this stimulus check may not last more just than a few days.

-“This check of $1200 is a lot of money but at the same time it’s really not in the grand scheme of things.
-Like $1200 is not enough to cover expenses especially personal expenses but let alone business suspenses’s.” said Jillian Latham.
+“This check of $1,200 is a lot of money, but at the same time it’s really not in the grand scheme of things.
+Like, $1,200 is not enough to cover expenses, especially personal expenses but let alone business expenses,” said Jillian Latham.

 Financial advisors say these checks will be sent to you the same way you filed your taxes.
 It will be sent either through direct deposit or through the mail.